chernikaker/Financial-Calculator/README.md

 * 1 000 000,000000

 ## Installation
-To use calculator download calculator.exe file from latest release and run it.
+To use calculator download .exe file from latest release and run it.